library-data-platform/ldp/doc/Admin_Guide.md

 Before using the LDP software, we have to create a database that will store the data.
 This can be a local or cloud-based PostgreSQL database or a cloud-based Redshift database.

-A robust backup process should be used to ensure that historical data and local tables are not lost.
+A robust backup process should be used to ensure that historical data and local tables are safe.

-#### PostgreSQL with cstore_fdw
+#### Large data and PostgreSQL

-Note that PostgreSQL is not optimized for analytic queries.
-Users with large data that wish to use PostgreSQL should consider installing [cstore_fdw](https://github.com/citusdata/cstore_fdw), an open source column storage extension which can be used to enable very fast analytic queries on large tables.
-Although LDP does not currently generate columnar tables with cstore_fdw, it can be helpful for users with large data to convert some of their tables to columnar form.
+PostgreSQL is not optimized for analytic queries.
+Users with large data that wish to use PostgreSQL might consider installing [cstore_fdw](https://github.com/citusdata/cstore_fdw), an open source column storage extension which enables very fast analytic queries on large tables.
+Although LDP does not currently generate columnar tables with cstore_fdw, it may be helpful for users with large, frequently queried data to copy them into columnar tables.
+However, please note that prior to PostgreSQL 13, `pg_dump` does not include these columnar data in backups; so the original tables should be retained.

-Note that Amazon/AWS Relational Database Service (RDS) does not support cstore_fdw.
+Amazon/AWS Relational Database Service (RDS) does not support cstore_fdw.
 In order to use cstore_fdw in AWS, PostgreSQL can be installed on an EC2 instance, although this is a more manual process than deploying PostgreSQL in RDS.

 Recent versions of Debian Linux support installing cstore_fdw via the `apt` package manager.